 Dr. Amy Lee’s Cranberry Sauce Recipe

-Another major difference is no refined sugars.
+Another major difference with homemade, healthy cranberry sauce is no refined sugars.
 That’s right, this recipe uses natural sweeteners like dates and raisins.
 While cranberries are a healthy ingredient, most cranberry sauce recipes negate this by piling on a bunch of sugar.

 - 3 cups fresh cranberries (1 12-oz bag)